sirprize/invoiced/readme.md

 ### Subtotals

-Invoices often feature all kinds of subtotals such as discounts, item totals, shipping and handling totals etc:
+Invoices often feature all kinds of subtotals such as discounts, items total, shipping and handling etc.

 #### Price Summary